Hypercubed/dynamo/README.md

 }
 ```

-Using the following trick we can define a type that will serialize correctly by TypeScript:
+Using the following trick we can define a type that will serialize correctly by TypeScript and minimize redundancy.

 ```ts
 class StringOrStringArrayGuard {